-And Abimelech called Isaac, and said, Behold, of a surety she is thy wife: and how saidst thou, She ...
+And Jacob stole away unawares to Laban the Syrian, in that he told him not that he fled....
 This passage belongs to the Jacob narratives which demonstrate God's sovereign election overriding human merit and the transformation of a deceiver into Israel, the father of the twelve tribes.
 The Jacob cycle shows how divine purposes advance through flawed individuals whom God graciously transforms.